 After a series of individual and group reviews of the submissions, 50 final contenders were evaluated by our judges from coast to coast: Dr. Marty Becker, Tom Corwin, Ethan Goldman, Maggie Lawson, Joshua McGuire, Jude McVay, Doug Menuez, Karen Mullarkey, Amy Shojai, Phoebe Smolan, Rick Smolan, Gina Spadafori, Morgan Spurlock, Tracey Stewart, and Mark Ulriksen.

 Time, expertise, energy, enthusiasm, ideas, connections, goodwill, financial support, and love—these are ways you can help!
-Give to Mutual Rescue’s Kylie & Liza Fund.
+Give to the Mutual Rescue Fund.

 Our goal is to help local animal shelters and rescue groups everywhere.
 If you would like to screen a Mutual Rescue film at your event, please tell us more about the opportunity.